cncf/devstats-reports/README.md

 - Finally delete reporting pod: `helm delete devstats-test-reports` (but you can leave it running, it is just sleeping forever waiting for shell connection).

+# Contributors

+- Shell into the reports pod and execute `./util_sh/update_contributors.sh`.

 # Data for Prometheus report

 Company contributions: